DroxTendo/DroxTendo/README.md

 My name's Matt, and this is my GitHub.

-I have over 17 years experience as a Software Engineer, with the last 13 years focusing more on Data Engineering and Data Analytics.
+I have over 17 years experience as a Software Engineer in the video game industry, with the last 13 years focusing more on Data Engineering and Data Analytics.
 I have a MSCS from DePaul university where I studied general computer science but also a focus on database technolgies.

 A bit more about me:
 - I'm a father of 5 with my beautiful wife.